-Edit • Repeat (shortcut R) should now always correctly use the note value from the Keypad and the pitch of the previous note.
+- Edit Repeat (shortcut R) now always correctly uses the note value from the Keypad and the pitch of the previous note. - When auditioning a sound using your MIDI keyboard after having selected a staff in the score, the correct sound is now used if you make a selection following an instrument change.